hyperultra-zz/Sem-UI/README.md

 ```

 ### Changes to the interactive installer
 The interactive installer no longer runs immediately after install.
 This caused issues for Yarn users and some CI setups.
-Instead, run `npm setup` or `gulp install` manually.
+Instead, run `yarn setup` manually.

+### Gulp
+After running setup, in the directory (default: `semantic`) added to your project, run your `gulp` commands against the `gulpfile`.

 ## Theming
 To learn more about theming please read the [theming guide](http://www.semantic-ui.com/usage/theming.html).